-Each Hive Server 2 entity in Atlas includes detailed metadata collected from Hive.
+Each HBase data set entity in Atlas includes detailed metadata collected from HBase.

 The following diagrams show a summary of the entities created in Atlas for Hive operations and assets.
 The supertypes that contribute attributes to the entity types are shaded.